Newcomer Summer School

 All eligible students will be provided with an application by their ENL teacher.

-Students who are English language learners currently in grades 6-12, with a proficiency level of entering and emerging, are invited to attend.
+Students who are English language learners currently in grades K-10, with a proficiency level of entering and emerging, and will be enrolled in Albany International Center for the 2023-24 school year are invited to attend.

 Please note that this program is enrolled based on academic criteria and proficiency level.
 All eligible students will be provided with an application by their ENL teacher.

-This program is offered in-person at Albany International Center, which willl be located at 50 North Lark Street.
+This program is offered in-person at Albany International Center, which is located at 50 Lark Street.

 Newcomer Summer School will have a strong emphasis on teaching literacy skills while also teaching vital life skills necessary for navigation within the school and community.
 This program will provide an academic-rich day that fosters the understanding of local civics, while also providing social emotional support to all students.